paolinadoleva/Breakout/README.md

 # Lab 14 - Presentations

-The first 30 minutes of this lab will involve taking the "Super" quiz.
+The first 20 minutes of this lab will involve taking the "Super" quiz.
 Which will count for 2 quiz grades (4% of your overall grade).

-The remaining 75 minutes will be spent on group presentations.
+The remaining 85 minutes will be spent on group presentations.
 Each group will present their project.
 The purpose of this lab is to gain additional practice presenting and evaluating the presentations of others.

 I want to see the following information from each group:
-* Live demo of the game (Explain how your game is unique).
 * A brief presentation (3-6 slides) about your project.
 * How did you construct your game?
 * What challenges did you face during development (from each partner)?